Lemswell/Lemswell/README.md

 - 👋 Hi, I’m @Lemswell
-- 🌱 Currently a fourth year student enduring a course in software engineering
+- 🌱 I'm a fourth year student enduring a course in software engineering.
-- Experience programming in Java, ...
-Java.
+- Experience programming in Java
-- My student account is @Lemsel
+- Currently learning Webdev HTML/CSS/JS
+- not very confident but down to collab

 <!---
 Lemswell/Lemswell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.